24-year-old man dies following overnight shooting on George Washington Highway in Portsmouth

 PORTSMOUTH, Va.
-(WAVY) — Police are now investigating an overnight shooting that took the life of a 24-year-old man and injured another person in Portsmouth.
+(WAVY) — Police are investigating a double shooting Saturday morning that left one person dead and another injured in Portsmouth.

 According to police, the call for the shooting came in around 3:15 a.m. near the 500 block of George Washington Highway.